argoproj/argo-cd/docs/operator-manual/custom-styles.md

 ### Customize the application interface using application label key/value
 The style specified in the injected CSS file can be applied to the application interface using label value.
-Use a custom style value for the label key `argoproj.io/app-class-name` to customize the interface.
+Use a custom style value for the label key `argoproj.io/app-css-class-name` to customize the application UI.

 Label key/value: